jonlpersson/ed-latimore/site/_posts/2023-02-23-the-hard-way-to-escape-the-slow-pull-of-reality-s-quicksand.md

 One action, done differently with new intent and refined motivation, forces the universe to react differently.

-Over time, the changes build on each other—especially as you’re forced to behave differently to function in this new universe \*your\* actions have created.&nbsp;***This is why it’s easier to act yourself into a new way of thinking than to think yourself into a new way of acting.***
+Over time, the changes build on each other—especially as you’re forced to behave differently to function in this new universe \*your\* actions have created. ***This is why it’s easier to act yourself into a new way of thinking than to think yourself into a new way of acting.***

 The universe responds to action.